 - Handle the voting machine to verify ballots are accepted and give out "I Voted" stickers.

-Election Inspectors are paid $130 for a full-day shift and are required to attend one paid training class ($21.75) or retraining ($15.00).
+Election Inspectors are paid $230 (hazard pay increase for 2020 Fall Elections) for a full-day shift and are required to attend one paid training class ($21.75) or retraining ($15.00).
 To receive training class payment, you are required to work on Election Day.
 Lunch and dinner breaks are allowed for full-day shift workers.
 A full-day shift is 6:00 a.m. to close of the voting site.

 Chief Inspectors manage the voting site and ensure all operating procedures are followed.
 Chiefs are also responsible for completing Election Day documentation, reconciling voter numbers and ballots, and resolving voter concerns.

-Chief Inspectors are paid $160 and must work a full-day shift.
+Chief Inspectors are paid $325 (hazard pay increase for 2020 Fall Elections) and must work a full-day shift.
 An additional $25 is included for attending the mandatory training class.
 To receive training class payment, Chiefs are required to work on Election Day for the full-day shift.
 A full-day shift is 6:00 a.m. to close of the voting site.
 Lunch and dinner breaks are allowed.

 Bilingual Election Inspector